 You define an alert rule using two main properties:

 - The metric: The quantity that triggers the alert—for example, number of requests.

 - The threshold: The level that the metric must reach to trigger the alert.

 If you want to be notified when a particular alert is triggered, you can set up a notification for the alert.
-When the alert event occurs, Apigee sends you an email with a summary of the event, including links to the Cloud Console and the Apigee UI, for further investigation.
+When an incident occurs, Apigee sends you a notification with a summary of the event, including links to the Cloud Console and the Apigee UI, for further investigation.